hiddenSymmetries/simsopt/docs/source/example_coils.rst

 As can be seen here, in the stochastic optimization method, we apply two different types of errors.
-The first one is the systematic error which is applied where a random perturbation and a Gaussian Sampler with a predefined standard deviation are added to the base curves.
+The first one is the systematic error which is applied where random perturbations based on a Gaussian Sampler with a predefined standard deviation are added to the base curves.
 The second is a statistical error that is added to each of the final coils, and is independent between coils.